Poop-fish/BasicPainterApp/README.md

 - **Clear Canvas**: Clear the drawing area for a fresh start.

-# New Features Added and Updates

-- Settings for the spinning Buttons ( A Stop Button and setting to adjust the speed)
-- Shapes ( Circle And Square )
+- **Spinning Buttons:** Added settings to control spinning buttons, including a stop button and speed adjustment.

+- **Shapes:** Draw predefined shapes like circles and squares.

-- add text to the canvas
+- **Text Tool:** Add text to your canvas for annotations or creative designs.

-- upload PNG images and draw on them and save what you did
+- **Image Upload:** Upload PNG images, draw on them, and save your modifications.

-- toggle grid lines
+- **Grid Lines:** Toggle grid lines on or off for better alignment and precision.

+## New Features and Updates

+- **Custom Palette:** Revamped the custom color palette for a more user-friendly experience.

+- **Draggable Text:** Added functionality to drag text on the canvas using right-click (currently experimental and may have minor bugs).

+- **Save Function Fix:** Improved the save functionality to ensure smoother and more reliable saving of artwork.

+- **Custom GUI Widgets:** Added custom GUI widgets for a more polished and unique user interface.

-- remade the custom palette
+- **Custom Palette Changes:** Enhanced the custom palette with additional customization options and improved usability.
-- text added to the canvas is draggable with right click ( buggy )

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------